 To relieve pressure after it has built up in the ears, a doctor can dilate the eustachian tube.
 To do this, they may use a eustachian tube balloon dilation or a pressure equalization tube, which releases fluid and pressure from the eardrum to the ear canal.

-It is important to be cautious when relieving pressure in the ears, as an excessive pressure change in the ear may cause a burst or ruptured eardrum, also called a perforated tympanic membrane.
+It is important to be cautious when relieving pressure in the ears, as an excessive pressure change in the ear may cause a burst or ruptured eardrum.

 If the eardrum ruptures, it can cause other complications, including:

 Divers do this by continually equalizing, which involves pinching the nose and gently blowing out.
-They do this throughout the dive but with particular attention during descent.
+They do this throughout the dive, but particularly during descent.
 Scuba divers also follow a golden rule of never holding their breath while underwater, as this can cause pulmonary barotrauma.

 Regularly inhaling tobacco smoke increases the risk of severely blocked ears.
 A person may be able to lower the pressure in their ears by refraining from smoking.

-If the ears will not pop, it is important not to force them.
-While pressure in the ears can be highly uncomfortable, it is generally not dangerous, and a rapid change of pressure in the ear can put the eardrum at risk.
+It is important not to force the ears to pop.
+While pressure in the ears can be highly uncomfortable, it is generally not dangerous, but a rapid change of pressure in the ear can put the eardrum at risk.